Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Ethical Legal Considerations

-The findings of this paper have been disclosed to different standardization bodies, such as CharIN e.V., a non-profit association founded by car manufacturers and suppliers that leads the standardization of CCS, and Automotive Information Sharing and Analysis Center (Auto-ISAC).
-Although we will make our evaluation source code publicly available, we have embargoed the release of our code during the disclosure period to provide manufacturers with sufficient time to address the vulnerability while making it more difficult for a potential attacker to exploit the vulnerability.
+\ndssparagraph{Responsible Disclosure} The findings of this paper have been disclosed to different standardization bodies, such as CharIN e.V., a non-profit association founded by car manufacturers and suppliers that leads the standardization of CCS, and Automotive Information Sharing and Analysis Center (Auto-ISAC), as well as to different government entities.
+Although our source code is now publicly available, we have embargoed the release of our code during the disclosure period to provide manufacturers with sufficient time to address the vulnerability while making it more difficult for a potential attacker to exploit the vulnerability.
+Since the disclosure, the attack has been independently verified and acknowledged by the industry, and CVE-2022-0878 has been published as a result.